debaun-pac/debaunstaff/README.md

 - house manager: ?
 - usher: ?
 - usher: ?

-### Orchestra performance

-*Fri 19 Nov ~ evening dress rehearsal*
-*Sat 20 Nov ~ evening performance*

-We're still sorting out exactly how this will look, depending on Stevens safety guidance, but we will be presenting something of this sort here.
-More details will arrive shortly.

 ### crew call ~ set up for Concert Band rehearsal